-If you want to learn more about a purchasing policy you can read about setting up a purchasing policy
+If you want to learn more about a purchasing policy, you can read about setting up a purchasing policy.

-It also ensures compliance with company’s policies.
+It also ensures compliance with the company’s policies.

 The next step is to ensure that proper controls are implemented for processing an invoice.
 There are generally two types of invoices.

-♦ For non-PO invoices, the invoice must be reviewed and approved before the payment can be made.
+For non-PO invoices, the invoice must be reviewed and approved before the payment can be made.
 Ideally, the authorization limits and the process should be the same as the purchase order process.

-Not all expenses go through a purchase order process, or through an invoice process.
+Not all expenses go through a purchase order process or an invoice process.
 Most companies have expense reporting tools so that employees can report on expenses.